by Catherine Haug

 Commercially Processed Lard

 When the bad news about trans fats reached mainstream media, grocery stores around the country stocked up on those 1-pound boxes of commercially-processed lard (Armour, etc.).
 This could certainly be used in a pinch, but note that it has been treated with bleach and deodorizers.
-To improve its shelf life, and to allow it to be kept without refrigeration, some of the fat has been hydrogenated, converting it not to trans-fats but to saturated fat.
+To improve its shelf life, and to allow it to be kept without refrigeration, some of the fat has been hydrogenated, converting it not to trans-fats but to saturated fat, in a process related to interesterification (see above).
 This process also deactivates the vitamin D.

 By far, the best lard is that which has been freshly rendered and stored properly (see below).